A lot or a little?

 What parents need to know

-Parents need to know that the filmmakers have minimized the predator-prey relationships in this 3D nature documentary: Even though there's vivid evidence of the food chain at work, those few scenes are presented gently, as part of a natural process.
+Parents need to know that Under the Sea 3D is an Imax nature documentary.
+The filmmakers have minimized the predator-prey relationships: Even though there's vivid evidence of the food chain at work, those few scenes are presented gently, as part of a natural process.
 Similarly, the mating behavior that's shown is treated with simple respect.
 It's worth noting that since the experience of watching a 3D movie brings images very close to your eyes, small children may need some introduction to the concept before watching.

 What's the story?